 Hope of Glory Ministries provides material goods.
 This can include free food, gently used clothes, household goods, and hygiene products to individuals in need.
 Address is 402 West 10th Street, Greenville, NC 27834.
 Dial (252) 321-6857 for intake.

 Pitt County clothing banks offer free household goods and supplies to qualified low income and families facing poverty.
 Some of the assistance is provided by churches and some of it by other non-profits that also operate in the region.
-Free clothes, Christmas gifts or toys, winter coats, and other household items may be distributed.
-More on clothing centers in Pitt County.
+Free clothes, Christmas gifts or toys, winter coats, school uniforms or supplies and other household items may be distributed.
+More on free clothing centers and school supplies in Pitt County.

 Oakmont Baptist Church Community Clinic is a sponsored health clinic/center for the Pitt County community.
 It is only operating one day per month.
 Call for hours and more information on the medical care, prescriptions needed, and more details.
 (252) 756-1245.

 Greenville Shelter Community Clinic is a free health center operated by Brody School of Medicine at East Carolina University.
 Basic medical care is available to the uninsured, poor, and Pitt County residents that have no other resources available to them.
 It is a free walk in clinic for residents.
 1600 Chestnut Street, Greenville, NC 27834.
 Call (252) 758-9244 for intake.

 Sunday Fountain Clinic at Grimesland is a non-profit that relies on volunteers from the community.
 Doctors, dentists, nurses, medical students, grad students, undergrads, and others all contribute.
 Screenings, check ups, and referrals to specialist care are all available, as needed.
 Phone number is (252) 744-2938.